EricDavidEpperson/SWGE_BB_Rpi_controller/README.md

 1. Make sure the dependent linux libraries are installed:
      > sudo apt-get install python3-pip libglib2.0-dev i2c-tools
 2. Install the necessary Python dependencies (bluepy sends bluetooth commands to the droid, smbus2 reads the joystick)
-     > sudo pip3 install bluepy smbus2
+     > pip3 install bluepy smbus2
 3. Enable I2C:

 	   1.Run sudo raspi-config.

-	   2.Use the down arrow to select "5 Interfacing Options"
+	   2.Use the down arrow to select "Interfacing Options"

-	   3.Arrow down to P5 I2C.
+	   3.Arrow down to I2C.

 	   4.Select yes when it asks you to enable I2C